martincyoung/SIPRig/README.md

 [SIPp](http://sipp.sourceforge.net) is a fantastic tool for generating SIP dialogs.
 However there is a slight learning curve and setup overhead.

 If you don't care for valid SIP dialog, or even valid SIP, then SIPRig is for you!
-Construct your SIP message in an input file and send it to an unsuspecting address of your choosing.
+Construct your SIP message in an input file and send it anywhere.

 ## Limitations